aikar/wormhole/README.markdown

         - `git submodule update`
      - As a plain clone:
         - `git clone git://github.com/aikar/wormhole node_modules/wormhole`

+After installing from GIT, you must compile the libraries:

+  - `make makelibs`

+NPM will automatically run that command for you.

 ## Usage
 To use Wormhole, simply require it and pass it an instance of `net.Stream` and a callback for messages.